CESNET/metacentrum-user-docs/docs/computing/mount-storages/index.md

 Finally, you can mount the selected NFS volume (as superuser).

-    sudo mount_nfs -o vers=4,sec=krb5 storage-praha5-elixir.metacentrum.cz:home/your_username /path/on/my/local/computer/storage-praha5-elixir
+    mount_nfs -o vers=4,sec=krb5 storage-praha5-elixir.metacentrum.cz:home/your_username /path/on/my/local/computer/storage-praha5-elixir

-The example above will mount your home directory on the storage praha5-elixir.
-On your local machine, data will be accessible through folder storage-praha5-elixir.
+The example above will mount your home directory on the storage praha5-elixir to the specified directory on the local computer.